totalspectrum/spin2cpp/README.md

 On macOS the procedure is similar, but you'll probably have to manually install a newer version of bison (the one that comes with macOS is too old).
 You'll need at least bison 3.0.

 On Windows it should be possible to build using msys or a similar gcc based build environment, but you'll need to install bison 3.0 or later, flex, gcc, and make.

+## Tips and Tricks

+### Executable Name

+If you name your executable "bstc.exe", it will try to act like the BSTC compiler (so it can be used in build scripts and IDEs that use bstc style command lines).
+For example, flexspin will work this way as the back-end assembler for PropBasic.

+If you name your executable something that ends in "spin2" (like "fastspin2.exe") it will compile for P2 by default.